I could wax on and on about my love for pie. The flake of the crust, the sweet filling, that sparkle of sugar on the crust -- but I’ll spare you.

 - Sanding sugar or any coarse sugar

-1 Prepare the pie dough through dividing the dough into two disks and chilling: Instructions for preparing your pie dough can be found here.
+Divide the dough into two disks and chill.
+Instructions for preparing your pie dough can be found here.

 Roll the dough out into a large circle, about 11 to 12 inches in diameter.
 Fit the dough into the pie plate and refrigerate while you prepare the filling.
 Don’t bother trimming the edges just yet; leave it until the end.

 In a large mixing bowl combine the peeled and sliced peaches, sugar, cinnamon, lemon juice, and salt, folding gently to combine.
 Taste one of the peaches and add additional sugar for sweetness or lemon juice for tartness if you think it's necessary.

 Sprinkle the corn starch evenly over stop and gently stir to mix it in.